 Step 2: Use Of Waterstones

-Place your sharpening stones in water and let them be there for sometime for about 10 minutes.
+Place your sharpening stones in water for about 10 minutes.
 You could even keep or store them in a container.

 Step 3: Honing Guide Setup

 Put your chisel in the honing guide with the bevel facing downwards.
 Now tighten the honing guide in such a way that you can hold the chisel.
 But ensure that it is slightly loose so that you can adjust it if need be.
 The entire bevel by now will be touching the stone but it is the front part that is important.
 You do not need to be accurate at this stage, just ensure that the bevel is lying flat against the waterstone.
 Tighten the honing guide screw so as to lock the chisel in its place.